top of page

 Tackling Common Sprinkler System Repairs

 Dirty or damaged heads are incredibly common.
 Over time, they get clogged with dirt, grass clippings, and mineral deposits from Lubbock’s hard water.
-In fact, obstructions are a primary cause of sprinkler system failures.
+Proper adjustment ensures water goes only where it’s needed.

 • Cleaning: If you notice weak or uneven spray, the fix might be as simple as cleaning the filter.
 Turn off the system, unscrew the nozzle, pull out the small filter screen, and rinse it clean.
 A paperclip can help dislodge stubborn grit.

-• Adjusting: Make sure your sprinklers are watering your lawn, not the sidewalk or your house.
-A quick twist of the sprinkler body can redirect the spray pattern, preventing water waste.
+• Adjusting Spray Nozzles: Make sure your sprinklers are watering your lawn, not the sidewalk or your house.
+Most nozzles can be adjusted by hand or with a small tool to change the spray pattern and distance, preventing waste.

-• Replacing: A broken head is not a problem to ignore.
-It can gush out thousands of gallons of water and create a flooded mess.
-Luckily, replacing a standard spray head is an easy and inexpensive fix, often costing just $5 to $15 for the part.
+• Replacing Broken Heads: A cracked or sheared head can gush out thousands of gallons of water.
+Luckily, replacing a standard spray head is an easy and inexpensive fix.

 Finding and Fixing Leaks in Pipes and Valves